lactop/x509-tools/README.md

 - `-p` `--path` *path* appends *path* to processed directories.
 Only files with `.pem` extension are taken into account. **WARNING**: certificate in one directory may be outdated by certificates in another.
-- `-c` `--configure` *server* requests virtual https hosts configuration for the *server*.
-Currently only `nginx` and `lighttpd` are supported.
+- `-c` `--configure` *server* requests virtual hosts configuration for the https serving on the *server*.
+Virtual domain names are extracted from certificates' subjects Currently only `nginx` and `lighttpd` are supported.
 The option should be specified once.
-The resulting configuration is printed to the standard output.
+Resulting configuration is printed to the standard output.
 - `-d` `--delete` *set* requests the deletion of `expired` or `outdated` *set* of certificates or `both` of them.
 - `-q` `--quiet` makes the program perform silent.